-New Zealand is surrounded by ocean; in fact, New Zealand occupies a strategic position in the Southwest Pacific Ocean.
-The challenge we face as a country is to continue to provide for the development and sustainable management of this vast marine realm.
-Understanding and managing the oceans requires a multidisciplinary approach.
-Scientists need core skills in one or more individual disciplines and the ability to take a collaborative approach to research.
+New Zealand occupies a strategic position in the Southwest Pacific Ocean.
+One challenge we face as a country is the ongoing development and sustainable management of this vast marine realm.
+Understanding and managing the oceans requires a multi-disciplinary approach.
+Scientists need core skills in one or more disciplines and the ability to research collaboratively.
 Marine Science is available in the BSc and the BAdvSci(Hons).

 If you study Marine Science as a BSc major, you'll take a variety of courses from Biological Sciences, Earth Sciences, Environmental Science, Geography and Statistics.
-In your final year you'll complete a compulsory capstone course, MARINE 399, where you'll demonstrate your learning by working on a student-led project.
+In your final year you can do a capstone course, MARINE 399, where you'll demonstrate your learning by working on a student-led project.